panchalbhavik9420-droid/Demo-git-and-github/README.md

 # Demo-git-and-github
-this is my first git and github file
+this is my first git and github file.